What's classed as a high hedge, how you can apply for a high hedge notice and what happens after we issue a notice.

 We'll notify all parties, and outline the reasons for our decision.

 If we issue a notice, the hedge owner will be given a deadline by which they need to meet the terms of the notice.

 If the hedge owner fails to take the remedial action in time, we can, if necessary, arrange for the work to be carried out.

 We have the authority to recover the cost of any work we carry out from the hedge owner.

 If you're not happy with our decision

-Either party can appeal to Scottish Ministers through the Scottish Government's Directorate for Planning and Environmental Appeals (DPEA) process.
-You'll have to pay a fee to make an appeal.
+Either party can appeal to Scottish Ministers through the Scottish Government's high hedge appeals process.
+You do not have to pay a fee to make an appeal.

 Scottish local authorities must follow the Scottish Government's guidance on the implementation of the High Hedges (Scotland) Act 2013.